 Post Category: News and Economic Reports

 Post Category: Monthly Reports

-In February the Teranet–National Bank National Composite House Price Index™ was up 0.6% from the previous month, the largest increase for a February since the recession.
-Though prices were up on the month in six of the 11 metropolitan markets surveyed, the gain of the composite index came entirely from a 3.2% jump in the […]
+In July, the Teranet–National Bank National Composite House Price Index™ was up 2.0% from the previous month, the second largest July increase since the Index series began in 1999.
+The advance was not very broad-based; prices were up in only seven of the 11 metropolitan markets surveyed.
+Gains exceeded that of the countrywide index in […]

+Post Category: News and Economic Reports